Follow TV Tropes

 • No Communities Were Harmed: Averted.
 In the Freeplay mode, the player is explicitly asked to pick a real-world city or town.
 In fact, it can be any settlement on Earth, as the game will then download its real-world location data.

-• Phone-Trace Race: the best way to stop the terrorist bombings in Washington: if you let the terrorist rant at length about his demands you can pinpoint his location and send police to arrest him.
+• Phone-Trace Race: the best way to stop the terrorist bombings in Washington: if you let the terrorist rant at length about his demands you can stall him long enough for the system to figure out his location and dispatch police units.

 • RPG Elements: All of the first responders you manage come with stats like first aid or driving skills, which get improved as they gain experience.